SAFETY TIPS TO AVOID PEDESTRIAN ACCIDENTS IN BOSTON

 Driver negligence is a leading factor in many accidents involving pedestrians.
 According to the NHTSA study, nearly one-fifth of all pedestrian deaths nationwide in 2012 were hit-and-run incidents.
 Furthermore, 14 percent of all drivers involved in a fatal pedestrian crash had a blood alcohol concentration over .08 percent.

-Massachusetts traffic laws require drivers to yield to pedestrians who have the right-of-way.
-Motorists must also yield to pedestrians in the event traffic lights are not functioning properly.
+Massachusetts traffic laws require drivers to yield to pedestrians who have the right-of-way, and motorists must also yield to pedestrians in the event traffic lights are not functioning properly.

 Know the Rules of the Road